Aschersleben: Nazi Germany

-At the end of World War II Junkers-Aschersleben was mostly intact and the production was just changing for the production of the jet fighter Heinkel He 162.
+At the end of World War II, Junkers-Aschersleben was mostly intact and the production was just changing for the production of the jet fighter Heinkel He 162.
 Most installations were dismantled and transferred to Kiev in the Soviet Union by the Soviets in 1946.
 The remaining facility buildings at Aschersleben were later used by VEB Kombinat Fritz Heckert.
 Today the area is used by Schiess AG.

 Post-1945

 Aschersleben was part of East Germany until 1990, when it became part of Saxony-Anhalt during German reunification.
 On 1 January 2008, the former municipalities of Drohndorf, Freckleben and Mehringen were incorporated into Aschersleben.
 On 1 January 2009, the former municipalities of Groß Schierstedt, Neu Königsaue, Schackenthal and Westdorf were absorbed, and the Verwaltungsgemeinschaft Aschersleben/Land was disbanded.
 On 1 January 2010 Schackstedt was incorporated.

 Architecture and Sights

 Several architectural styles are represented in Aschersleben.
 The historic centre is dominated by romanesque (Grauer Hof), gothic (St. Stephani Church), renaissance (Town hall, Krukmannsches Haus) and baroque architecture.

 There is a ring of buildings in neoclassical and Jugendstil styles around the historic Old Town.
 This, in turn, is surrounded and interspersed with buildings of early modernism like the Heckner-Bauten and buildings from the GDR era.
 Large new areas are mainly in the north and south-east of the town.

-Aschersleben is one of few German towns showing large segments (1.8 kms) of the medieval city wall (originall 2.2 kms) preserved through the centuries, although often integrated into later residential buildings.
+Aschersleben is one of few German towns showing large segments (1.8 km) of the medieval city wall (originall 2.2 km) preserved through the centuries, although often integrated into later residential buildings.
 The city wall defines a promenade ring around the historic Old Town.
 Originally there were five gates in the city wall, but all but one (Johannistor) were demolished in the 19th century.
 Several towers were demolished as well, but out of 51 towers and bastions there are still 15 existing.
 The eleven towers which can be visited are the following: